jensbrak/Vide/README.md

 Tool to extract Valheim inventory item data from asset files.

 Note: asset files has to be extracted from the game beforehand using another tool, e.g., AssetRipper.
+Short description on how to do that below.
+One way of doing it.

 # Credits
 I didn't come up with the concept of this program at all.
 User [Brandon-T](https://github.com/Brandon-T) did, in a discussion [here](https://github.com/Wufflez/Loki/issues/30).
 I just got inspired and wrote my own version in C# and used it as an excuse to explore things related to this.
 It's somewhat modified to actually work as a real program and not the hack I started out to do.